 “Mounting evidence suggests that immune activation, such as prenatal viral infections and postnatal bacterial infections, can impact later-life brain development in humans,” said Vadim Bolshakov, PhD, director of the Cellular Neurobiology Laboratory at McLean Hospital and co-senior author of the paper.
 “While previous studies at McLean and elsewhere have focused on the behavioral symptoms produced by such immune activation, this study goes deeper, going to the cellular level to show how the brain’s neural circuits are affected.”

-“Previous studies have helped demonstrate the types of things that can happen behaviorally as a result of immune system activation,” added Bill Carlezon, PhD, chief of the Basic Neuroscience Division at McLean Hospital, and co-senior author of the paper.
+“Previous studies have helped demonstrate the types of things that can happen behaviorally as a result of immune system activation,” added Bill Carlezon, PhD, chief of the Center of Excellence in Basic Neuroscience at McLean Hospital, and co-senior author of the paper.
 “This research, however, is distinguishable in that it is an important step in telling us the biological basis of how these symptoms develop.”